 1. Fees for standard reproductions.
-The Custodian or the Custodian's designee shall charge a fee not to exceed twenty-five cents per page for any photocopies of records that are required to make a record available.
-Printouts and other reproductions of records shall be provided at a cost not to exceed the actual cost of the printout or other reproduction.
-Such fees shall be paid by the applicant prior to the receipt of copies of any public records.
+The Custodian or the Custodian's designee shall charge a fee not to exceed twenty-five cents per page for any photocopies or printed copies of electronic records that are required to make a Public Record available.
+Other reproductions of Public Records shall be provided at a cost not to exceed the actual cost of the reproduction.
+Such fees shall be paid by the applicant prior to the receipt of copies of any Public Records.
 Requests expected to exceed a total charge of \$10.00 or more must be accompanied by a deposit equal to the reasonably-estimated reproduction costs.
 This deposit will be credited toward the total fee, and the total fee shall be paid prior to release of the requested records.
 In the event the deposit amount exceeds the actual costs, the balance will be refunded.